Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab13.md

    ![Picture 1](../media/image_36.png)

-1. In the Basics tab, select the Subscription, Resource Group and Workspac, provide the details for your existing workspace. *Optionally*, review the different tabs (Workbooks, Analytics, Hunting Queries, Watchlists, Playbooks) in the solution. click on **Review + create**.
+1. In the Basics tab, select the Subscription, Resource Group and select **sentinelworkspace**, provide the details for your existing workspace. *Optionally*, review the different tabs (Workbooks, Analytics, Hunting Queries, Watchlists, Playbooks) in the solution. click on **Review + create**.

    ![Picture 1](../media/image_38.png)